 - Do you feel your situation is too complex to discuss via the internet?

 - Is there a computer terminal that you can use privately without interruption?

-Online counselling therapy take place within a secure, encrypted environment to offer you confidentiality and safety.
-Telephone and webcam counselling take advantage of the encrypted services offered by Zoom and your counsellor will guide you through setting up a free account for your therapy.
+Online counselling therapy takes place within a secure, encrypted environment to offer you confidentiality and safety.
+Webcam counselling takes advantage of the encrypted services offered by Google Meet.

-Here is a helpful video that explains how to join a Zoom Meeting:
+Here is a helpful video that explains how to join a Google Meet online meeting: